jpgonzalezra/juggler/README.md

 ## Introduction

-Juggler is a tool for managing multiple alloy providers, ensuring that requests are efficiently distributed among available nodes.
-This ensures greater service availability and resilience, mitigating common issues such as timeouts and synchronization failures.
+Juggler is a tool for managing multiple alloy-provider, ensuring that requests are efficiently distributed among available nodes.

 ## Motivation